-The Infectious Diseases Society of America practice guidelines for gastroenteritis emphasizing supportive treatment and rehydration, which may be difficult in nursing home residents.
+The Infectious Diseases Society of America’s guidelines for gastroenteritis emphasize supportive treatment and rehydration, which may be difficult in nursing home residents.

 Death can result from gastroenteritis in nursing home residents.
 It is incredibly important that the symptoms are caught and treated early.

 If you or a loved one has suffered from gastroenteritis in a nursing home legal assistance is available.
-Please complete a free case evaluation here.
+Get a free case review to start the process now.